+Figure S1: Participant flow-chart of the different analysis steps and sample sizes used within the result section.

 We expected to find higher NAcc activation for each parent if questionnaire results point to a stronger emotional relationship within the family (assessed using the FACES IV questionnaire, (Olson, 2011)) (hypothesis #18) .
 The data did not support this hypothesis.
 Correlation between Family Cohesion and NAcc ROI activation for mother (r = 0.07, p = .43) and father (r = 0.03, p = .70) were non-significant.